-Taking 5 years to build, the Don Jail opened in 1864.
-Construction was delayed due to the death of head architect William Thomas in 1860 and a major fire in 1862.
+Taking five years to build, the Don Jail opened in 1864.
+Construction was delayed due to the death of head architect William Thomas in 1860 and a significant fire in 1862.
 The imposing structure was, at the time, located on a hill just outside the city limits.
-The Renaissance Revival style building was designed to look intimidating.
-Mr Thomas also designed other Toronto landmarks including St Michael’s Cathedral Basilica and St Lawrence Hall.
+The Renaissance Revival-style building was designed to look intimidating.
+Mr Thomas also designed other Toronto landmarks, including St Michael’s Cathedral Basilica and St Lawrence Hall.

 The Architecture and Life at the Old Don Jail

 The 4-storey centre block is flanked by 3.5-storey east and west wings.
 Some of the brick and stone structures’ features include iron, wood and stone trim, a hipped roof, gables and an arched entrance flanked by banded columns.
-The tall entrance doors with Father Time above, casts its gaze down daunting those that passed beneath.
+The tall entrance doors with Father Time above cast its gaze down, daunting those that passed beneath.